-Nomination deadlines varies each fiscal year, however, nominees must meet the eligibility requirements by the OPM nomination deadline.
+Nomination deadlines varies each fiscal year.
+FY2020 Nominees must meet the eligibility requirements by the nomination deadline on Friday, April 10, 2020.

 An individual who has received either rank award (i.e., Distinguished or Meritorious) may be nominated for the other rank in succeeding years; however, an individual may not receive the same rank award more than once in the following 4 fiscal years.